mastodon-studios/git-tutorial/README.md

 Then commit with a message: `git commit -m "Short clear message about what you did"`

-d.
-Push Your Branch
+4. Push Your Branch

 Push your branch to GitHub: `git push origin your-branch-name`

-e.
-Create a Pull Request (PR)
+5. Create a Pull Request (PR)
 - Go to the GitHub repo in the browser
 - Click the "Compare & Pull Request" button
 - Review your changes and submit the PR